inseong00/CAF-Score/README.md

 ## BRACE Dataset

-The BRACE (Benchmark for Rating Audio Caption Evaluation) dataset provides standardized evaluation for audio captioning metrics.
+BRACE (a benchmark for robust audio caption quality evaluation) provides standardized, reference-free evaluation for audio captioning metrics.
 Download the dataset from the [official repository](https://github.com/HychTus/BRACE_Evaluation).

 ### Audio File Setup
 For evaluation, place your audio files according to the following paths: